juliomateoslangerak/ome-odd-n-ends/fbi/annual-meet-2017/text.md

 A scalable and resilient architecture
 -------------------------------------
-We have overcome these challenges with a message-message driven architecture whose core is made up of
+We have overcome these challenges with a message-driven architecture whose core is made up of

 * a generic, strongly-typed messaging API with pluggable backing queueing system;